 - 1. Investment Analysis and Portfolio Management: by Prasanna Chandra, Tata McGraw Hill - 2.
 Publishers 1/E, 2002 - 3.
-Investment Science: David G. Luenberger, Oxford Univeristy Press. - 4.
+Investment Science: David G. Luenberger, Oxford University Press. - 4.
 Financial Management: R. P. Rustagi, Galgotia Publication House. - 5.
 Investment: William Sharpe (PHI) - 6.
 Security Analysis and Portfolio Management: V. A. Avadhani, Himalaya Publishing House

-Course Code: MIT402-5 Course: International Finance and Trade L: 3 Hrs, T: 0 Hrs, P: 0 Hrs, per Week Total Credits: 3
+Course Code: MIT402-5 Course: International Finance and Trade

-- 1. Understanding the nature and modes of International Finance and the complexities of its functions that differentiate them from domestic financial functions. - 2.
-Understanding various exchange rate mechanism and importance of IFM. - 3.
-Understanding the various aspects of the foreign exchange market and with the varieties of transactions taking place therein. - 4.
-Understanding the various types of exchange rate risk/exposure and also how they can be assessed. - 5.
-Understanding different sources of funds to be raised from the international financial market to finance the assets and finding out the factors taken into account while selecting a particular source of funds. - 6.
-Understanding the Current Exim policy and its various regulations.
+- 1. Understanding the various aspects of the foreign exchange market and with the varieties of transactions taking place therein. - 2.
+Understanding the working of MNCs. - 3.
+Understanding the various types of exchange rate risk/exposure and also how they can be assessed. - 4.
+Understanding different sources of funds to be raised from the international financial market to finance the assets and finding out the factors taken into account while selecting a particular source of funds. - 5.
+Understanding the International Project Appraisal. - 6.
+Understanding the Current EXIM policy and its various regulations.